 The third of its kind to stand in the spot, the Strasbourg Astronomical Clock is a wonder of 1800’s engineering, but what is even more remarkable is that equally wondrous contraptions have existed at the site since the 14th century.

 The first clock was built in the Cathédrale Notre-Dame of Strasbourg between 1352–1354 by an unknown tinker.
 While records of the clock’s exact workings are scarce, its centerpiece was a mechanical rooster that would spread its feathers and even crow with the help of a bellows.
-The robot bird is still preserved in a local museum and is believed to be the oldest example of automata in the world.
+The robot bird is still preserved and on display at the Museum of Decorative Arts in the Palais du Rohan across from the cathedral and is believed to be the oldest example of automata in the world.
 This first clock also featured the three Biblical kings who would appear and bow before Mary and the child Jesus.

-The current astronomical clock was built in 1843 and shares many of the features of its predecessors such as an orrery, a rotating display of the sun and moon, a planetary calendar, and even a mechanical rooster.
-Each day at around 12:30, the bird crows and a conga line of apostles issues forth from the clockworks, led by a little Christ.
+The current astronomical clock was built in 1843 and shares many of the features of its predecessors such as an orrery, a rotating display of the current positions of the sun and moon, a planetary calendar, and even a mechanical rooster.
+The calculations required to keep the accuracy of the earth and moon in rotation around the sun correctly on the clock is done by a complicated set of cogs on the right hand side of the planetary faceplate.
+A large celestial globe in front of the planetary clock is also connected to other mechanisms and the stars are in correct position for the day and time of year.
+Each day at around 12:30 (the solar noon of Strasbourg) the bird crows and a conga line of apostles issues forth from the clockworks, and passes before Christ.
 It is also ornately decorated making it all the more impressive.